JoseCanova/JoseCanova/README.md

 JoseCanova/JoseCanova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+### And as usual i fucked up all... i have promised to me... don't fuck up... and i fucked...